 This $1000 scholarship award was created with the purpose of strengthening the LA profession in Atlantic Canada and fostering technological competency in the LA profession and industry.
 The annual award also celebrates the establishment of the first professional landscape architecture program in Atlantic Canada at Dalhousie University.

-* Interested students must apply.
-The award is available to students of the Dalhousie University Faculty of Agriculture Bachelor of Technology in Landscape Architecture program.
+This Scholarship award is available to students of the Dalhousie University, Faculty of Agriculture, Bachelor of Technology in Landscape Architecture program.

 - Evaluation criteria include the applicant’s probability of successfully taking up work in landscape technology in the Atlantic region, as indicated by: